Wadi Ara Gesher al HaWadi

 K - 6

-As one of the largest schools in the Hand in Hand network, Gesher on the Wadi is focused on creating a culture of academic excellence.
-Established in 2004 by a group of Arab and Jewish parents from the Wadi Ara region, Gesher on the Wadi eventually became a Hand in Hand school.
+As one of the largest schools in the Hand in Hand network, the Wadi Ara School is focused on creating a culture of academic excellence.
+Established in 2004 by a group of Arab and Jewish parents from the Wadi Ara region, the Wadi Ara School eventually joined the Hand in Hand network.

 As more and more families enroll in the school and participate in community activities, Hand in Hand events bring larger and larger groups of Jewish and Arab families together.
 As a result of the school’s presence and programming, political attitudes within the school’s feeder towns have shifted toward greater openness and inclusivity.

 Since its establishment, the school has undergone substantial changes, increasing to accommodate hundreds of students from pre-kindergarten through 6th grade.
-The Gesher on the Wadi school attracts Jewish and Arab students from a variety of nearby and distant communities, including: Wadi Ara, Pardes Hanna-Karkur, and Zichron Yaacov.
+The Wadi Ara School attracts Jewish and Arab students from a variety of nearby and distant communities, including: Wadi Ara, Pardes Hanna-Karkur, and Zichron Yaacov.

 Civic and religious holidays and commemoration ceremonies represent opportunities for our Wadi Ara community members to share important moments with one another.
 Annual events planned by the Hand in Hand Wadi Ara community include an Iftar meal during the holy month of Ramadan, a Lag Baomer bonfire and potluck at Moshav Ben Ami, and an interfaith Sukkat Shalom celebration attended by families and religious leaders from across the community.

 A group of Hand in Hand alumni from several schools participated in a major gathering in Tel Aviv in February 2017 in support of shared society in Israel.
 Two Wadi Ara School graduates, Bar and Fatima, were invited to speak.
 They offered a rare, inspirational pitch: